chimran135/json-parser/README.md

 # json-parser
-A simple JSON Parser to import JSON.
+A simple JSON Parser to import JSON data.